Skip to content

 Whether you like to grab an orchid from the grocery store occasionally or you're a collector of rare specimens, keiki paste can take your love for this beautiful tropical flowering plant to a new level.

-While it's not an exact science, where you put keiki paste on the flower spike (the stalk) will help determine whether it creates new blooms or an entirely new orchid plant.
-Apply keiki paste on nodes higher up on the spike to encourage more blooms and lower down on the leaf nodes if you want to create a new keiki.
+While it's not an exact science, where you put keiki paste on the flower spike (the stalk) may influence whether you get new blooms or a new shoot.
+Apply keiki paste on nodes higher up on the spike to potentially support more blooms, and lower down on the leaf nodes if you want to try encouraging a keiki.

-When a keiki left is on its parent plant, both will bloom in sync, creating a spectacular display within about two years.
+When a keiki is left on its parent plant, both may bloom in sync, creating a spectacular display within about two years.
 Alternatively, your keikis can be replanted to diversify your orchid collection or shared as unique gifts.

-If you choose to clone your orchid to make new plants, once the keiki starts to grow aerial roots about 1-3 inches long, you can remove it by gently cutting it an inch or two down its new stalk.
+If you choose to grow a new plant from your orchid, once the keiki starts to grow aerial roots about 1–3 inches long, you can remove it by gently cutting it an inch or two down its new stalk.
 Repot in the same substrate that you would use for any orchid.
-While it’s not mandatory, it’s best to repot the keiki with its mother for the first year to help maintain the right conditions of moisture.
+While it’s not mandatory, it’s often helpful to repot the keiki with its mother for the first year to help maintain the right conditions of moisture.

-Go here for a step-by-step photo tutorial for how to clone orchids with keiki paste.
+Go here for a step-by-step photo tutorial for how to grow orchids with keiki paste.

 Can You Use Keiki Paste on Other Plants Besides Orchids?

 YES!
-You can apply keiki paste to the node of just about any plant to stimulate new foliage growth.
-Try it on a leggy vine like a Pothos or succulent like a donkey tail or string of pearls to fill in some of those empty areas.
+You can apply keiki paste to the node of just about any plant with above-ground nodes to support new foliage.
+Try it on a leggy vine like a Pothos or a succulent like a donkey tail or string of pearls to fill in some of those empty areas.
 Got a rubber tree or fiddle leaf fig with a bald spot?
-As long as your plant is healthy and growing, keiki paste can do its magic.
+As long as your plant is healthy and growing, keiki paste can work its magic.

 How to Apply Keiki Paste

-To use keiki paste on your orchid or houseplant, you first must locate a node.
+To use keiki paste on your orchid or houseplant, first locate a node.
 Nodes are small bumps where new leaves or stems emerge from a plant.
 They often look like joints along the stem or trunk.
-You will be looking for a node that no longer has foliage.
+You’ll want to find a node that no longer has foliage.

 Gently score the node with a clean safety pin or sharp knife.
-A gentle scratch or tiny notch is all that’s required to allow the paste to work deeper in the plant.
+A light scratch or tiny notch is all that’s needed to help the paste stay in place.
 Next, dip a cotton swab or toothpick into the keiki paste.
-Lightly dab a tiny amount - half of a pea size - of the paste onto the scored node.
+Lightly dab a small amount - about half the size of a pea - onto the scored node.

 How to apply keiki paste